AnshikaJain99/GoogleNews/README.md

 # GoogleNews
-App
-This app is made with the help of JAVA ,and it provide all the trending GoogleNews
+This app is made with the help of JAVA ,and it provide all the trending GoogleNews.